 Big puppies need bigger 'stuff'.
 Of course there are the obvious 'puppy supply basics' like crates, beds, toys, collars, leashes and so on, but you also need to take into account that your giant breed puppy will eat WAY more than a teacup puppy will.

-Of course, many extra large breed dogs who are also working breeds, such as German Shepherds or Rhodesian Ridgebacks, NEED a job to do, and don't do well without regular exercise and mental stimulation.
+Many extra large breed dogs who are also working breeds, such as German Shepherds or Rhodesian Ridgebacks, NEED a job to do, and don't do well without regular exercise and mental stimulation.
 They are best suited to active homes and ideally need more indoor and outdoor space than some of the other big dogs.

 Large breed puppies need lots of love and are almost always big babies!
 They can be very clumsy and seem to have little-to-no control over their limbs, tails or any other part of their bodies.